pandas-dev/pandas/doc/source/ecosystem.rst

 `SDMX <http://www.sdmx.org>`_ 2.1, an ISO-standard
 widely used by institutions such as statistics offices, central banks,
-and international organisations. pandaSDMX can expose datasets and related structural metadata including dataflows, code-lists, and datastructure definitions as pandas Series or multi-indexed DataFrames.
+and international organisations. pandaSDMX can expose datasets and related structural metadata including data flows, code-lists, and data structure definitions as pandas Series or multi-indexed DataFrames.

 `fredapi <https://github.com/mortada/fredapi>`__